cisagov/LME/docs/markdown/maintenance/backups.md

 # Backing up LME Logs

-Logs are backed up using the built-in Elastic facilities.
-Out of the box, Elasticsearch supports backing up to filesystems, and this is the only approach supported by LME.
-Other backup destinations are supported but these require separate plugins, and are not supported by LME.
+You back up logs using the built-in Elastic facilities.
+Out of the box, Elasticsearch supports backing up to filesystems, and this is the only approach LME supports.
+Other backup destinations are supported but these require separate plugins, and LME does not not support them.

 ## Approach

-Backups are created using Elasticsearch snapshots.
-The initial snapshot will contain all of the current logs but subsequent backups will only contain changes since the last snapshot was taken.
-It is therefore possible to take regular backups without a significant effect on the system's performance and without consuming large amounts of disk space.
+You create backups using Elasticsearch snapshots.
+The initial snapshot will contain all of the current logs but subsequent backups will onlyYou  contain changes since the last snapshot was taken.
+It is possible to take regular backups without a significant effect on the system's performance and without consuming large amounts of disk space.